ISO 27001 Monitoring & Review Phase

 Aggregate the collected data into comprehensive performance reports.
 These reports should highlight key findings, trends, deviations, and areas requiring attention.

-Use visual aids like charts and graphs to enhance the clarity and impact of the reports.
+Utilise visual aids, such as charts and graphs, to enhance the clarity and impact of the reports.

 Conduct Regular Reviews and Analysis